 There is space.
 Room to move, to sing, to exist.

-The sky is wide, the mountains look as if they could harbor an enchanted forest, and the air is fresh.
+The sky is wide, and the air is fresh.
 It is quiet – really quiet.
 There is no sound of motorcycle gangs driving on the highway at 2am, or a drunken おじさん (ojisan- old man) mumbling in an alleyway.

 There are no announcements playing noisily from trucks driving by with loudspeakers.
 There are no “shaka-shaka-shaka” sounds from the opening and shutting of metal garage and shop shutters, nor the crying of children across the street.
-Just peace, and calm.
+In some ways, I will miss the noise!

-We look forward to sharing as we prepare to move and transition from the city to our own “homestead” of sorts, in captivating and scenic rural Japan.
+We look forward to sharing as we prepare to move and transition from the city to our own “homestead” of sorts, in scenic rural Japan.

 Are you planning on moving?
 Have you ever made a big move from the city to the country, or vise-versa?